Be True to Your Selfie

 - Talk about being safe online and ways to respect others while taking selfies.

 - Watch this video on selfie etiquette Safer Kids Online | Sensible Selfies

 - Show the story: Watch the story, We’re All Wonders

 - Have each student take another selfie, (or use a selfie taken) and copy and paste it into the Instagram sheet provided.
 You can use these free downloads to attach a picture.

 iPhone Smartphone template

 D. ADDITIONAL SUGGESTIONS:

-- Add kindness quote to it or type one sentence how you will be a positive digital citizen
+- Add a kindness quote to it or type one sentence about how you will be a positive digital citizen

 - Post five selfies each week in your class.
 Have post-it notes out.
 Allow time each day for students to write positive comments on each selfie.